 We recommended that you contact relevant stakeholders at the very beginning of the assessment process to build trust, reduce the likelihood of any unforeseen setbacks and help your assessment go smoothly.
 The MSC welcomes the input and involvement of stakeholders throughout the assessment process to ensure that assessments are well-informed and comprehensive.
-Your Conformity Assessment Body will also ask for a list of stakeholders they need to contact at regular intervals during the assessment and certificate life.

-For more information on how stakeholders can get involved in the assessment process, see msc.org/engage-with-a-fishery-assessment
+For more information on how stakeholders can get involved in the assessment process, see www.msc.org/engage-with-a-fishery-assessment